lbl-srg/obc/specification/source/codeGeneration.rst

 :numref:`fig_cod_exp` shows the process of exporting and importing control sequences or verification tests.
-The intermediate format that is used are FMU-ME, as these can easily be integrated into tools for controls or verification using a variety of languages.
+The intermediate format that is used are FMU-ME, as these are governed by an open standard, and because they can easily be integrated into tools for controls or verification using a variety of languages.
 Also possible, but outside of the scope of this project, is the generation of JavaScript, which could then